katyushaQ/t/docs/write/section.md

 ## 2019-02-10 Assignments

+#### 2019-02-20

+**18. What are some important qualities of a good supervisor (boss)?
+Use specific details and examples to explain why these qualities are important.**

+---

 #### 2019-02-18
 **17. Some people think that they can learn better by themselves than with a teacher.
 Others think that it is always better to have a teacher.
 Which do you prefer?
 Use specific reasons to develop your essay.**